Real Estate - BSc (Hons)

 Valuation is central to the work of the professional real estate surveyor.
 Valuation expertise is used in a wide range of real estate contexts including investment, asset management, property development and maintenance management.

 This module is designed to further develop your valuation knowledge and skills and build on your previous learning in the Level 4 and Level 5 valuation modules.
+The module presents a series of true to life applications and encourages you to consider the wide range of purposes behind valuations.

 In your first year, you’ll be introduced to the built environment, learning about building technology and innovation, valuation and economics, and the fundamentals of property law.